-Golf Ball Position: Correct Stance From Driver to Putter
+Golf Ball Position: Perfect Your Stance From Driver to Putter

 Contents

-It’s why even the best players in the world work on it regularly.
+It’s why even the best players in the world work on their setup regularly.
 They know that if your setup is wrong at address, it’s nearly impossible to hit it consistently well.

 Here’s why…